mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/wordpress-cloud-connector.md

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
-- **WordPress.com-built website URL**: To connect to your WordPress.com-built website data, you need your organization's WordPress.com-built website URL.
+- To connect to your WordPress.com-built website data, you need your organization's WordPress.com-built website URL.
-- **Configure OAuth2 Authentication in WordPress.com**: To connect to WordPress.com and allow the WordPress.com Copilot connector to update webpages regularly, you need to configure and enable OAuth 2.0 Authentication in WordPress.com with the credentials to access your WordPress.com-built websites.
+- To connect to WordPress.com and allow the WordPress.com Copilot connector to update webpages regularly, you need to configure and enable OAuth 2.0 Authentication in WordPress.com with the credentials to access your WordPress.com-built websites.
 OAuth2 is a protocol that allows applications to interact with blogs on WordPress.com-built sites running Jetpack.
-Find more details [here](https://developer.wordpress.com/docs/oauth2/).
+For more information, see [Wordpress.com documentation](https://developer.wordpress.com/docs/oauth2/).

 ## Get Started